gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 "Magic, of course," Lady Kembe replied shortly.
 She unfolded a second bandage on her table one-handed.
 "You do understand the working of it, I hope?
 That you never have anything for free, but must rather always pay for it."
 She unwrapped her arm, dropped the first blood-soaked bandage into the bowl, and set her arm down on the second.
 "Your hand and my blood for my Razi's life."
 She glanced up at her.
 "I count it a bargain."

 "Yes, *sra*," Erileine said.
 She rapped his knuckles against the ground.
-Nothing---it was as if her hand was made of wood, like Papaere Vurt's leg.
+Nothing–it was as if her hand was made of wood, like Papaere Vurt's leg.

 "Be you careful with that," Lady Kembe warned.
 "It cannot feel, but it is still of flesh as before.
 You may easily injure it."